 [82]3.3 Biological detection (graft transmission)

-[83]Biological indexing is a reliable technique for ‘Ca. Liberibacter’ species detection despite the low rate of graft transmission and is suitable as a screening test for use by diagnosticians who have experience with symptom observation.
-The indicators used commonly are C. sinensis (sweet orange) or C. reticulata (mandarin) for ‘Ca. L. asiaticus’, sweet orange or (Citrus x tangelo (Orlando tangelo) for ‘Ca. L. africanus’, and C. sinensis or C. reticulata × C. sinensis (Murcott tangor) for ‘Ca. L. americanus’ (Lopes and Frare, 2008; NAPPO, 2012).
+[83]Biological indexing has proven value for ‘Ca. Liberibacter’ species detection despite the low rate of graft transmission and is suitable as a screening test for use by diagnosticians who have experience with symptom observation.
+The indicators used commonly are C. sinensis (sweet orange) or C. reticulata (mandarin) for CLas, sweet orange or Citrus × tangelo (Orlando tangelo) for CLaf, and C. sinensis or C. reticulata × C. sinensis (Murcott tangor) for CLam (Lopes and Frare, 2008; NAPPO, 2012).
 Catharanthus roseus (periwinkle) may also be used: in this host, HLB can multiply and is present at a higher titre than in citrus plants after transmission by Cuscuta campestris (dodder) (Garnier and Bové, 1983), with the symptoms developing after three months at 25 °C (Bové, 2006; Nguyen, Le and Nguyen, , 2003).

 [84]There are several recommendations for selecting plant material for grafting onto indicator plants.
 According to Lopes et al. (2009), the best inoculum is from symptomatic branches (particularly those showing symptoms within the previous 12 months) that are suspected to be infected by any ‘Ca. Liberibacter’ spp.
-The selected branch piece is cut into segments, each 2–4 cm long, and the segments are grafted onto the opposite side of the indicator twig.
-After inoculation, the graft is protected with polyethylene tape, the grafted indicator twig is protected with a polyethylene bag, and the plants are maintained in a greenhouse.
-The grafted indicator plants are then inspected regularly (one or twice a month).
-The first symptoms appear at four or five months after inoculation with yellowing of the apical leaves (similar to manganese or iron deficiencies) and progress to the appearance of blotchy mottled leaves showing a diffuse and asymmetrical light chlorosis after 6 to 12 months (Lopes and Frare, 2008; EPPO, 2014).
+The selected branch piece is cut into segments, each 3–5 cm long, and the segments are grafted onto the stem of the indicator potted plant.
+After inoculation, the graft is protected with polyethylene tape and the plants are maintained in a greenhouse.
+The grafted indicator plants are then inspected regularly.
+The first symptoms usually appear three to four months after inoculation with a light yellowing of the mature apical leaf and progress to blotchy mottling (diffuse and asymmetrical chlorosis) and eventually thickening of the vein after 6 to 12 months (Lopes and Frare, 2008; EPPO, 2014).

-[85]Leaf grafting is performed using a 3 × 12 mm section of the midrib part of the leaf, placed into a T-cut in the bark of an indicator seedling (Roistacher, 1991).
+[85]Leaf grafting is performed using a 3 mm × 12 mm section of the midrib part of the leaf, placed into a T-cut in the bark of an indicator seedling (Roistacher, 1991).
 The grafted plants are kept at 20–25 °C for ‘Ca. Liberibacter africanus’ and at 25–32 °C for ‘Ca. Liberibacter asiaticus’ (EPPO, 2014).
-It has been demonstrated that ‘Ca. L. asiaticus’ is transmitted more efficiently than ‘Ca. L. americanus’ and reaches a higher titre in the infected plant (Hall et al., 2012).
+It has been demonstrated that CLas is transmitted more efficiently than CLam and reaches a higher titre in the infected plant (Lopes et al., 2009; Hall et al., 2013).

 [86]3.4 Molecular detection

-[87]Although conventional PCR is relatively sensitive and specific, this test can lead to false negative results when the concentration of the bacterium is too low to detect, for instance in newly infected trees with a low concentration and uneven distribution of the pathogen (Bové, 2006).
+[87] Conventional PCR is relatively sensitive and specific, particularly when symtomatic samples are intended to be diagnosed.
+This test can lead to false negative results when the concentration of the bacterium is too low to detect, for instance in newly infected trees with a low concentration and uneven distribution of the pathogen (Bové, 2006).
 Consequently, conventional PCR should only be used on plants exhibiting symptoms and is not reliable for the detection of ‘Ca. Liberibacter’ spp. in symptomless plants.
 However, real-time PCR may be useful in programmes for the production of certified citrus nursery trees and in post-entry quarantine.
-Li et al. (2006) and Bertolini et al. (2014) have reported that real-time PCR can detect ‘Ca. Liberibacter’ spp. in symptomless plants and is more convenient for early detection.
+Li et al. (2006), Teixeira et al., (2008a) and Bertolini et al. (2014) have reported that real-time PCR can detect ‘Ca. Liberibacter’ spp. in symptomless samples of infected plants and is more convenient for early detection than conventional PCR.

 [88]3.4.1 Nucleic acid extraction from plant material